greendevio/greendev/README.md

 There will be more one-off experiments landing in production because the barrier to entry is getter lower.

-Evidence:

- * NPM (the node registry) is the largest, uncurated module repository in the world (heck universe as Ashley Williams buts it).
- * FaaS/Serverless movement favors the smallest possible units of development
- * The software delivery manifesto acknowledges that delivery pipelines are software pieces and need to be nurtured like that.

-Therefor:

 Complexity is growing inevitably.

 There is a concept that helps organizing complexity:

 > There was this thing called modularity once. (https://twitter.com/mfeathers/status/1114925378752016384)

-In the past, frameworks and tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too comlicated, not worth the pain etc. (Shooting the messenger)
+In the past, frameworks and tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too complicated, not worth the pain etc. (Shooting the messenger).

 The value of *going the extra mile* is often questioned in fast paced product development. *GreenDev* expresses the long term benefit.
 It can help communicate the extra effort.

-__Instead, we propose a value-driven approach to sustainable software development.
+__We propose a value-driven approach to sustainable software development.
 We call this GreenDev.__

 ## Values